NeifyT/athletic_sales_analysis/README.md

 athletic_sales_analysis.ipynb
 ```

 The outputs for all cells in the notebook have been cleared.
 The notebook cells should be run from top to bottom.
-Outputs will loosely resemble those displayed in the Bootcampspot challenge instructions, perhaps with my own flare.
+Outputs will closely resemble those displayed in the Bootcampspot challenge instructions.

 Note: the original start code file (athletic_sales_analysis_starter_code.ipynb) will be a clone of the completed challenge file, just in case whatever grading process is used will be looking for the original file to run, but I didn’t like its name.